-Unfortunately crochet terms are not universal, so US crochet patterns and UK/Australia patterns use different names for the same crochet stitches.
+Unfortunately crochet terms are not universal, so US crochet patterns and UK/Australia patterns use different names for the same stitches.
 This is very confusing for a beginning crocheter, who wants to read patterns from English sources.
 Not only are the terms different, but in some cases the same crochet term represents a different stitch in US/UK terminology.
-The terms single crochet only appears in the US version.
+The term single crochet only appears in the US version.
 By that you can tell, which one of the two crochet lingos your patterns is written in.

 I am a visual crocheter and prefer reading charts to written only patterns.
 But many US patterns don’t come with crochet charts, so being able to read a pattern is of course very useful.

 Since I also buy Danish crochet books and sometimes German ones when travelling, I made a chart about the most common crochet terms in those 4 languages.
-I hope this will also be a help for others, who switch between these different crochet languages.
+I hope this will also be a help for others, who switch between these different languages.

 These charts shows abbreviations used in English – US and UK, Danish and German.Google+